goochjs/amqp-python-go/README.md

     docker run -it --rm --name python-message-receiver_1 python-message-receiver -q some_queue -m 100 -v

-If connecting to ActiveMQ running in a Docker container called `activemq_1`...
+If connecting to ActiveMQ running in a Docker container called `activemq_1` (requiring an ID and password)...

-    docker run -it --rm --name python-message-receiver_1 --network container:activemq_1 python-message-receiver -q some_queue -m 0 -v -n python-message-receiver-client
+    docker run -it --rm --name python-message-receiver_1 --network container:activemq_1 python-message-receiver -b user:password@localhost:5672 -q some_queue -m 0 -v -n python-message-receiver-client

 If connecting to ActiveMQ running somewhere else...